My best boss and mentor declared this whenever someone tried to pass a problem to him; he would have nothing of it.

 He was different from many of his peers who felt obligated to be the problem solver and therefore “force” his direct reports to depend on him.

-As a direct report, I wanted to learn about the business and solving problems was THE best way to do it.
+As a direct report, I wanted to learn about business, and solving problems was the best way to do it.
 Having my boss provide all the answers didn’t help teach me the business and it certainly didn’t enable me to grow.

 This was his approach:

-2. He insisted that I identify a number of potential options with pros and cons of each.
+- He insisted that I identify a number of potential options with the pros and cons of each.

 That was it.
 I defined the problem; outlined a range of potential solutions with the pros and cons of each; he added value through his questions; I made the call and was held accountable.

 I learned, felt respected; developed leadership skills, and mentored others on the same approach.